pacificpaudel/standardtfmodules/README.md

      d. variables.tf
      e. output.tf

+# Production folder contents
   # Main.tf
+    1. Should connect to AWS and perform authentication.
-   1. Should create a small S3 bucket with filename as name of the project for checking project from CLI
+    2. Should create a small S3 bucket with filename as name of the project for checking project from CLI
-      $aws s3 ls
+       # $aws s3 ls
+    3. Move your state file ".tfstate" to S3 bucket.
+Name convention can be project.tfstate